Diagnostic and Statistical Manual of Mental Disorders: DSM-II (1968)

 In the 1960s, there were many challenges to the concept of mental illness itself.
 These challenges came from psychiatrists like Thomas Szasz, who argued mental illness was a myth used to disguise moral conflicts; from sociologists such as Erving Goffman, who said mental illness was another example of how society labels and controls non-conformists; from behavioural psychologists who challenged psychiatry's fundamental reliance on unobservable phenomena; and from gay rights activists who criticised the APA's listing of homosexuality as a mental disorder.
-A study published in Science, the Rosenhan experiment, received much publicity and was viewed as an attack on the efficacy of psychiatric diagnosis.

 The APA was closely involved in the next significant revision of the mental disorder section of the ICD (version 8 in 1968).
 It decided to go ahead with a revision of the DSM, which was published in 1968.
 DSM-II was similar to DSM-I, listed 182 disorders, and was 134 pages long.
 The term "reaction" was dropped, but the term "neurosis" was retained.
 Both the DSM-I and the DSM-II reflected the predominant psychodynamic psychiatry, although both manuals also included biological perspectives and concepts from Kraepelin's system of classification.
 Symptoms were not specified in detail for specific disorders.
 Many were seen as reflections of broad underlying conflicts or maladaptive reactions to life problems that were rooted in a distinction between neurosis and psychosis (roughly, anxiety/depression broadly in touch with reality, as opposed to hallucinations or delusions disconnected from reality).
 Sociological and biological knowledge was incorporated, under a model that did not emphasize a clear boundary between normality and abnormality.
 The idea that personality disorders did not involve emotional distress was discarded.

+A study published in Science in 1973, the Rosenhan experiment, received much publicity and was viewed as an attack on the efficacy of psychiatric diagnosis.

 An influential 1974 paper by Robert Spitzer and Joseph L. Fleiss demonstrated that the second edition of the DSM (DSM-II) was an unreliable diagnostic tool.
 Spitzer and Fleiss found that different practitioners using the DSM-II rarely agreed when diagnosing patients with similar problems.
 In reviewing previous studies of eighteen major diagnostic categories, Spitzer and Fleiss concluded that "there are no diagnostic categories for which reliability is uniformly high.
 Reliability appears to be only satisfactory for three categories: mental deficiency, organic brain syndrome (but not its subtypes), and alcoholism.
 The level of reliability is no better than fair for psychosis and schizophrenia and is poor for the remaining categories".